 The International Journal of Continuous Business Improvement exists to help bridge the gap between evidence based academic publications and real world corporate and business environments.
 The publication’s focus is on allowing people with experience to communicate processes, practices and strategies that they have developed as a result of ‘real world’ observation and tested through practical application in an operational environment.
 This is to facilitate the sharing of knowledge across organisations, industries and countries.
 By doing this, the Journal aims to enable people to discover new ways of looking at common practices and learn unique approaches that others have used to solve similar challenges.

-download the current edition
+download past editions and the current edition

 About The editors

 Sara is a respected marketing professional and leader who has worked in Australia, Asia, Central America and Europe.
 While working for international companies, household names and Governments, Sara has developed particular expertise in Graphic Design, Social Media, Advertising, Analytics, eDM campaigns, and Marketing Strategy.
 Sara holds Bachelor and Master’s Degrees in Marketing, Business Administration and Management.

 Gayatri has held marketing and sales roles in both Australia and India, in addition to running her own project based company that specialises in Webpage Design, Graphic Design and Marketing.
 While Gayatri has experience in many industries her focus is on the property sector and new business start-ups.
 Gayatri holds a Master’s Degree in Integrated Marketing Communication.